intel/virtual-storage-manager/INSTALL.md

     service iptables stop

 ### Solution 2
-1> If you want to open selinux, you should run commands below to add policies httpd:
+1> If you want to open selinux, you should run commands below to add policies httpd.
+A reboot is required to apply it.

     setsebool -P httpd_can_network_connect 1 &
     chcon -R -h -t httpd_sys_content_t /var/www/html/